arifszn/gitprofile/README.md

 ### Projects

+#### Github Projects

-Your public repo from GitHub will be displayed here automatically.
+Your public repo from GitHub will be displayed in the `Github Projects` section automatically.
 You can limit how many projects do you want to be displayed.
 Also, you can hide forked or specific repo.

 ```js
 // gitprofile.config.js